tomswinburne/DescriptorDOS/README.md

 ```

 Whilst we provide many options in `run.py`, they can all be stored in a `yaml` file,
-so the python script can be as succinct as
+so the python script can be as succinct as as snippet (first seen above)
 ```python
 from mpi4py import MPI
 from DescriptorDOS import Manager